gabrielkoo/chatgpt-faq-slack-bot/README.md

 ## Background

-Since ChatGPT's API is available in 2023 Mar, the world has been of great hype on building a lot of greate integrations around it.
+Since ChatGPT's API became available in 2023 Mar, the world has been of great hype on building a lot of great integrations around it.
 Two of these integrations are especially appealing to me:

 1. [Combing Embedding Search with ChatGPT](https://github.com/openai/openai-cookbook/blob/main/examples/Question_answering_using_embeddings.ipynb) to build a FAQ engine - it's a way of:
 [Knowledge Base Question Answering (KBQA)](https://arxiv.org/pdf/2108.06688.pdf) - combining